 Be sure to bring a good day pack that fits everything you need but still comfortable to carry.

-- Just in case something goes wrong, itโs also good to have a few essentials โ Matches or a fire starter, extra layers, a flashlight/headlamp, extra food and a first aid kit.
+• Just in case something goes wrong, it’s also good to have a few essentials – extra layers, a flashlight/headlamp, extra food, matches or a lighter, and a first aid kit.

 Other Things to consider: